qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/gdal/vectormiscellaneous.rst

       - Additional GDAL creation options.
    *  - **SQL result**
       - ``OUTPUT``
-      - [same as input]
+      - [vector any]
-      - Specification of the output vector layer.
+      - Specification of the output layer.
         One of:

         * Save to a Temporary File